WebGL 02: "Movement and Color"

 }

-3. Multiply this percentage by 2 and subtract 1 to find a clip space value from [-1, 1] instead of a percentage from [0, 1]
+- Multiply this percent coordinate by 2 and subtract 1 to convert to clip space

 Starting in the next tutorial, we'll use the concept of linear algebra spaces a lot.
 It's helpful to think of coordinates as being defined according to some point of view: